XXGurjot07/AFL_IOT/README.md

 Steps to Deploy (Python)-
 1. Create Virtual Envoirnment
 2. Install dependencies using requirements.txt
-3. Run app.py flask app.
+3. Run app.py flask app
 The flask webserver will be hosted on the network!